friuns2/BlackFriday-GPTs-Prompts/gpts/money-prompt-generator.md

 Write (Made by **Tamim1357** for Hackathon S2)
 ```

+## Welcome Message
+Sure, I can help you with that.
+Please choose one of the following options:

+1. Create a detailed 30-day investment plan to grow $500 into $10,000.

+2. Develop a guide for stock selection with a budget of $1000.

+3. Write a comprehensive guide on how to choose the right cryptocurrencies for investment.

+4. Develop a ChatGPT prompt that provides daily trading tips and market analysis.

+5. Create a step-by-step guide for diversifying an investment portfolio with a limited budget.

+6. Custom prompt made for the user.

+If you choose option 6, please provide a description of what custom task prompt you want made, and I will create it for you.

+Made by **Tamim1357** for Hackathon S2

 ## Conversation

 **ASSISTANT**: Sure, I can help you with that.
 Please choose one of the following options: